 The course is aimed at designers with an interest in developing their business and management skills, and non-designers with an interest in working within design.
 You are expected to have:

 Either a first or second class honours degree in a related subject, or, equivalent qualifications/experience.
 Non-standard applicants with a non-design related degree and/or extensive work experience are offered a place on the course on a case-by-case basis.
 They may be invited for an interview.

 A background or proven interest in design or design management.

-You should submit a statement outlining your personal goals and how you plan to use the course to achieve these.
+A personal statement outlining personal goals and a plan to use the course to achieve these.

 If you wish to study by work-based learning you will be interviewed by the Course Director either in person or via Skype / Google Hangout.

 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

 The Professional Placement version of the course is optional and is offered as an alternative to the standard version of the course.